Opening a Bank Account in Vietnam

 Yes, you can open foreign-currency accounts.
 Hoi An Now, for example, has USD, AUS, and VND accounts with Vietcombank.
 All banks have different rules, though, so check which foreign currencies they allow.
 If you are bringing foreign currency to Vietnam and plan to deposit it in a Vietnamese bank account, however, note that some banks may require proof of how that money was earned – i.e., your labour contract or payslip.
 See the next question for more on this.

 My bank won’t let me make cash deposits without a work permit or contract.
 Are there any that do?

 Most banks will question cash deposits and will demand proof of origin such as a salary slip or some form of description to say how the cash was made.
 Sacombank, however, will allow you to deposit cash without asking questions.
-But!!!
-Always make sure.
-Rules change like the wind in Vietnam and it can also equally come down to the whim of the individual serving you.
+Nevertheless, always make sure.
+Rules change like the wind in Vietnam, and it can also equally come down to the whim of the individual serving you.
 If you have any issues depositing cash, get a Vietnamese friend to do it for you.
-This embargo only applies to foreigners.
+This restriction only applies to foreigners.

-When you open your account opt for a Visa Debit card rather than a standard bank card!
-The Vietcombank Visa Debit card can be used for on-line and over the counter transactions as well as ATM withdrawals overseas.
+When you open your account, opt, if possible, for a Visa Debit card rather than standard bank card!
+The Vietcombank Visa Debit card, for example, can be used for on-line and over-the-counter transactions as well as ATM withdrawals overseas.

 Some debit and credit cards, depending on the country they’re from and the company they’re issued by, will work only in ATM machines with the ‘PLUS’ logo.
 MB Bank ATMs should work.
 Check this site to locate PLUS-compatible ATMs, and make sure to call your bank or card issuer to find out if your card is restricted in this way.